spatie/laravel-translation-loader/README.md

 This package ships with a translation provider than can fetch translations from the database.
 If you're storing your translations in a yaml-file, a csv-file, or ... you can easily extend this package by creating your own translation provider.

 A translation provider can be any class that implements the `Spatie\TranslationLoader\TranslationLoaders\TranslationLoader`-interface.
-You'll only need to implement this method:
+It contains only one method:

 ```php
 namespace Spatie\TranslationLoader\TranslationLoaders;